tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-1.md

 You can also read about the Web Standards Project here: https://www.webstandards.org

+And "Implementations and specifications have to do a delicate dance together." - http://lists.w3.org/Archives/Public/public-html/2010Jan/0107.html

+And the "A LONG DIGRESSION INTO HOW STANDARDS ARE MADE" section here: http://diveintohtml5.info/past.html

 ### b.
 Where can I learn about new features the browser vendors are working on?
 Checking out the browser vendor web sites is a good way to see what kinds of capabilities are being considered.
 - https://www.chromium.org/blink